-A student in the generalist nursing component of the M.S.N./M.E.O.

-program may repeat any course creditable toward the degree, with the following exceptions: a course taken in the School of Nursing may not be repeated outside the School for credit toward the degree, and nursing courses may be taken only twice.
+Students enrolled in the generalist nursing component of the M.S.N./M.E.O. program may repeat any course creditable toward the degree, with the following exceptions: (1) a course taken in the School of Nursing may not be repeated outside the School for credit toward the degree, (2) nursing courses may be repeated only once, and (3) a course for which a grade of C or better was earned may not be repeated.
 Courses taken for a letter grade may not be repeated on a Pass-Fail basis, nor may a grade indicating withdrawal or incomplete work be counted in place of a letter grade.
 Only the latest grade counts in calculation of the grade point average and progress toward a degree.